What Makes

 Recovery

-MFA converts fine residues and waste streams into usable material, unlocking revenue from resources that would otherwise be lost or discarded.
+Mine agglomeration technology (MAT) converts fine residues and waste streams into usable material, unlocking revenue from resources that would otherwise be lost or discarded.

 Opperational